jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
-How is the page table updated when allocating a new page?
+How are page tables updated when allocating a new page?
 Back: Keeping its PTE's valid bit `0` and updating its address field to a new page on disk.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754320112971-->